Back to all stocks

 ADANIPORTS

-• Debt-to-equity of 64.05 is extremely elevated for a non-financial infrastructure operator, with the debt trend classified as rising — each incremental rate cycle or refinancing event amplifies this exposure.
+• Debt-to-equity of 64.05 is extremely elevated for a non-financial infrastructure company, with a rising debt trend over the measurement period — the company carries material refinancing risk and heightened sensitivity to interest-rate movements.

 Want the full analysis for either stock?